snsolank/TelemetryService/README.md

 # EP1 Telemetry Micro-Service communication with Kafka
- - Telemetry Service consumes the messages which are published on kafka topic by MQTT Broker
+ - Telemetry micro-service consumes the telemetry data that is published on to kafka topic by MQTT Broker.
  ## Steps to Start Telemetry Service Locally
  - Install Apache Kafka
    #### Start Zookeeper